VasuTammisetti/ros2-diffdrive-slam/README.md

 These cost me real time, so I am writing them down:

 - teleop did nothing at first.
-In Jazzy, diff_drive_controller subscribes to a TwistStamped, not a plain Twist. teleop_twist_keyboard publishes Twist by default, so the robot just sat there.
+In Jazzy, diff_drive_controller subscribes to a TwistStamped, not a plain Twist, so the robot just sat there.
 Fix: run teleop with -p stamped:=true.
-- The controllers never loaded.
-The controller_manager service never came up because Gazebo could not find the gz_ros2_control system plugin library.
+- The controllers never loaded because Gazebo could not find the gz_ros2_control system plugin.
 Fix: export GZ_SIM_SYSTEM_PLUGIN_PATH=/opt/ros/jazzy/lib before launching.
-- My world would not load.
-Passing the world through the ros_gz_sim launch include silently dropped it and Gazebo started an empty default world.
+- The world silently would not load through the launch include; Gazebo started an empty default world.
 Running gz sim with the world file as a direct argument fixed it.
-- slam_toolbox produced no map.
-The bare ros2 run of the node never activated it.
-Its own online_async_launch.py sets it up as a lifecycle node and activates it, which is what actually starts mapping.
+- slam_toolbox produced no map when run as a bare node.
+Its own online_async launch activates it as a lifecycle node, which is what actually starts mapping.
+- The map came out smeared with lines crossing the walls.
+The cause was the EKF over-trusting a noisy simulated IMU yaw, which made the heading jump about 30 degrees while the robot was standing still.
+Fixing the EKF to fuse IMU yaw rate only, and take heading from wheel odometry, gave a stable pose and a clean map.
+- The fusion node never placed a marker at first.
+It was reading a single LiDAR ray at the detection bearing, which was often infinite.
+Searching a small window of rays and taking the median range fixed it.
+- The fusion markers published but did not render in RViz.
+They were stamped with wall-clock time while everything else ran on sim time, so RViz discarded them.
+Running the node with use_sim_time:=true fixed it.
-- A NumPy version clash broke YOLO (numpy.core.multiarray failed to import).
+- A NumPy 2.x clash broke YOLO.
 Pinning numpy below 2.0 fixed it.
-- The VLM service timed out when YOLO and LLaVA ran together.
-The GPU was maxed at 8 GB.
-Stopping YOLO freed enough VRAM for LLaVA to respond quickly.
+- Running YOLO and LLaVA together maxed the 8 GB GPU and the VLM timed out.
+Running them as separate modes solved it.

 ## What I would do next

-- Fuse YOLO detections into the map to produce a semantic map (labelled regions), rather than running detection and mapping in parallel.
+- Fuse detections into the map as a persistent semantic layer rather than transient markers.
-- Fuse wheel odometry with an IMU (via robot_localization) so the pose estimate survives wheel slip.
+- Try a lighter VLM (Phi-3.5-Vision or similar) so detection and scene description can run at the same time within the GPU budget.
-- Layer Nav2 on top of the saved map for autonomous navigation.
+- Layer Nav2 on the saved map for autonomous navigation.
-- Use the VLM output to gate behaviour, for example stop or reroute when it reports a person ahead.
+- Mask detected people before SLAM feature matching so moving people do not corrupt the map, which matters for robots working around humans.

 ## Stack

-ROS 2 Jazzy, Gazebo Harmonic, ros2_control, slam_toolbox, YOLOv8n (Ultralytics), LLaVA-1.6-Mistral-7B, FastAPI, xacro/URDF, Python launch files, WSL2 (Ubuntu 24.04, RTX 2070)
+ROS 2 Jazzy, Gazebo Harmonic, ros2_control, slam_toolbox, robot_localization (EKF), YOLOv8n (Ultralytics), LLaVA-1.6-Mistral-7B, FastAPI, xacro/URDF, Python launch files, WSL2 (Ubuntu 24.04, RTX 2070)